hftay/meet-pep/readme.md

 GA Week 6:
 Project #2: Building Your First Full-stack Application
-Project Timeframe: 3.5 days
+Project timeframe: 3.5 days

-Project Objective:
+Project objective:
 Primary: Build a full-stack database backed application using Sinatra.
-Secondary: Practise back-end aspect of programming recently learned, e.g. data-modeling and the use of object-relational models.
+Secondary: Practise back-end aspect of programming, e.g. data-modeling and the use of object-relational models.

 App summary:
 Pep is a community platform for social sports! (similar to meetup.com but for sports)